 - showering in rainwater, drinking pure filtered rainwater,

-- using solar PV’s and home storage system,
+- using solar PV’s and home battery storage system,

 - daily wildflower & bushwalks while living only 30 km from Perth CBD

 Please tell me about yourselves and what you’re looking for in your lifestyle and your relevant experience in Email

 - There is potential for 3 households to live on this property, but the third unit [parent’s retreat] needs development.

 - The most commonly preferred next step is to rent for a period while possibly developing an Agreement & method to buy into the 3 x 1 house.
 It is fine to remain as a rental tenant who treats the property like it was their own in cooperation with all other community members living on the property.
 This is true ‘social’ housing.

 - More information on the Community-Living models of ownership can begin at henryproject.com based upon a Co-housing Model.
 Information and support links for the Cooperative and other models can begin at https://www.ecodorpboekel.nl/met-de-stroom-mee/ with more info about smaller privately-owned projects at https://buildingcommunity.nl/projecten/.